Published February 23, 2026

 Mistake #2: Wasting Time on Unqualified Buyers

-Mistake #3: Ignoring the First Offer
+Mistake #3: Dismissing the First Offer Too Quickly

-Mistake #4: Not Understanding Your Legal Obligations
+Mistake #4: Not Understanding Your Disclosure Obligations

 Mistake #5: Relying on Weak Marketing